DanielYohai/PluralsightProject0/README.md

 # Project Overview

+This project is the beginning of a multi-step, scalable project that will build upon each step.

-This project will guide you step by step to test if user input data are valid "Tesla Numbers", i.e. numbers divisible by 3, e.g. 3, 6, 9, 12, 15, 18, etc.
+This step of will guide you step by step to test if user input data are valid "Tesla Numbers", i.e. numbers divisible by 3, e.g. 3, 6, 9, 12, 15, 18, etc.

 In order to make the project as simple as possible to understand the essential testing concepts, we will be using the third-party `pytest` testing library since it requires less boilerplate code than the built-in `unittest` that comes as part of the Python Standard Library.